Himangshu205/CBTC-2/README.md

 # This is a Portfolio webpage(NO Proper Functionality)

-This is project where I use very basic tech to make a very beginner friendly portfolio website.
+This is a project where I used a very basic tech to make a very beginner friendly portfolio website.
----

 ## The languages that were used during this project:-
 - `HTML`
 - `CSS`